 There are also some feel-good movies in Bollywood which you can watch any day anytime and uplift your mood instantly.
 These feel good movies are simple with a pinch of humor, tragedy, lesson, and most importantly, they are realistic.

-Best Feel Good Bollywood Movies
+List of Best Feel Good Bollywood Movies

-There’s no specific genre for feel-good movies.
+There’s no specific genre for feel good movies.
 In fact, you can classify them as an individual genre in itself.
 The one thing that makes these feel-good films stand out from the rest is their simplicity.
 These realistic yet fun movies are easily relatable as most families or characters resemble the type of families or people we come across in real life.

 You can watch these movies in the day or at night based on your comfort.
 Another surprising fact about feel-good movies is that you will never get bored of watching them over and over again.
 Hence, you will see a lot of these movies telecast on most movie channels in India.